-Soapmaking is one of my greatest passions, so I thought I’d share a new DIY hand soap recipe I’ve just whipped up!
+Soapmaking is one of my greatest passions, so I thought I’d share my new DIY hand soap recipe I’ve just whipped up!
 This is a liquid hand soap that not only cleanses and moisturizes your hands but also smells amazing!

 If you love the scent of lemon, but find that store-bought lemon liquid soap is a little too harsh, this is the DIY hand soap recipe for you!

-I’ve tried store bought liquid lemon soaps, and they’ve always given me dry skin.
+I’ve tried store-bought liquid lemon soaps, and they’ve always given me dry skin.
 This does the absolute opposite of that.

 Let’s take a look at the ingredients in this wonderful Sherbet Lemon Hand Soap.

 Washing your hands can be very drying so the glycerin will attract moisture to your skin and therefore stops your skin from drying out by creating a barrier.
 Glycerin is used a lot to treat conditions such as eczema and psoriasis.

 Xanthan gum is used to add texture and as a thickening agent within the soap.
 It also has some hydrating benefits for the skin so works well in this hand soap recipe.

 I have used a combination of distilled water and peppermint hydrosol for this recipe.
 The hydrosol smells a lot like fresh peppermint leaves which blends nicely with the essential oils we have chosen.

 Peppermint hydrosol will leave you feeling invigorated with its uplifting properties.It is also great for revitalising the skin so works wonderfully in this hand soap.

 The surfactants in this recipe are what will give the soap the ability to clean your hands and also to foam up.